 The Georgia edge rusher made life extremely difficult for quarterback Desmond Ridder, and his risky decision wound up looking perfect in retrospect.
 Not only did he show his competitive drive by going out to battle with his brothers one more time, but he also maximized his opportunity and punctuated his collegiate career with an excellent final impression.

 Now, with the bowl game out of the way, there’s never been a better time for Ojulari to declare.
-He’s a near-lock to enter the 2021 NFL Draft after his standout season.
-Thus, his 2021 NFL Draft profile bears careful consideration.
+The Georgia edge rusher did in fact declare after his stellar bowl game performance.
+Now, the attention turns toward his NFL Draft projection.
 How good can Ojulari be?

 Analyzing Azeez Ojulari’s 2021 NFL Draft profile

-Standing at 6-foot-3, 240 pounds, Azeez Ojulari is likely best suited to be an outside linebacker in a 3-4 scheme.
+Standing at 6-foot-2, 249 pounds, Azeez Ojulari is likely best suited to be an outside linebacker in a 3-4 scheme.
 He doesn’t quite have the size to be a 4-3 defensive end, but his frame isn’t a big problem.
 In his role, he has the skill set to be a potentially dominant pass rusher, and that’s upside NFL teams will pay a premium for.

 Ojulari has good density even for his size, and he packs a surprising amount of power and suddenness into his frame.
 He’s incredibly explosive off the line of scrimmage.
 He also has the bend to flex around the edge once he gets a step on his man.
 Although his explosiveness can sometimes carry him too far past the pocket, allowing linemen to wash him out of the play, Ojulari has the raw traits you want on the edge.
 He also compounds them with a few more exciting tools.

-By virtue of his frame, Ojulari isn’t the longest edge defender out there.
-However, he mitigates a lot of length concerns with his impressive control and hand usage.
-Ojulari’s hands are fast and powerful, and his initial strikes can be precise and well-timed.
+Ojulari’s frame implies lesser length, but in fact, Ojulari has exceptional proportional length.
+Ojulari has almost 35-inch arms, and a wingspan of 82.5 inches.
+Beyond his reach, Ojulari’s hands are fast and powerful, and his initial strikes can be precise and well-timed.
 The Georgia edge defender has an understanding of where to attack linemen as he accelerates around the corner.
 He’s a dense ball of energy as a rusher, whose amped-up play style makes him a dangerous player.

 Although Ojulari has elite pass rushing potential, his run defense raises questions